shalinda-j/CodeOrbit/docs/src/ai/mcp.md

 ### Tool Approval

-Zed's Agent Panel includes the `agent.always_allow_tool_actions` setting that, if set to `false`, will require you to give permission for any editing attempt as well as tool calls coming from MCP servers.
+CodeOrbit's Agent Panel includes the `agent.always_allow_tool_actions` setting that, if set to `false`, will require you to give permission for any editing attempt as well as tool calls coming from MCP servers.

 You can change this by setting this key to `true` in either your `settings.json` or through the Agent Panel's settings view.